 Introduction

 Neuroimaging pipelines often focus on GM and WM, while overlooking cerebro-spinal fluid (CSF), considering it simply as “background”.
-Along with other purposes, proper segmentation of cortical CSF is critical for accurate estimation of the intra-cranial volume (ICV), an important measure used for adjusting imaging values against variations in head size across individuals.
+Along with other purposes, proper segmentation of cortical CSF is critical for accurate estimation of the intra-cranial volume (ICV), an important measure used for adjusting tissue volumes against variations in head size across individuals.
 We present DLICV, a deep learning method for ICV segmentation from raw T1 images, that combines a convolutional network, an elaborate training strategy with large and carefully curated datasets, and a strategy to transfer label information derived from T2-weighted images with better ICV contrast.
 Second, we propose atlas-based, as well as data-driven decomposition of CSF, to quantify regional CSF volumes.
 Extensive validations convergingly show that DLICV provides robust and accurate brain masks, with computed ICV values that are minimally affected from age bias.
 We also show that derived CSF variables have discriminative power to capture disease-related regional atrophy patterns comparable to or outperforming commonly used GM volumetric analyses.
 We provide an open-source software package for DLICV segmentation.

 Methods

-Existing T1-based methods have a tendancy to calculate a tight mask around the cerebral cortex, thus under-estimating the ICV [1,2].
+Existing T1-based methods have a tendency to calculate a tight mask around the cerebral cortex, thus under-estimating the ICV [1,2].
 The main premise of DLICV is that the relatively more explicit, i.e. higher contrast, ICV boundary on T2 images is present on T1 images, but visually less perceivable and more difficult to delineate.
-To learn this implicite boundary, we extend a UNet architecture for generic segmentation [3-4], and propose a training strategy that uses only the T1 scans as input data, yet reference masks derived from T1+T2 scans as labels.
+To learn this implicit boundary, we extend a UNet architecture for generic segmentation [3-4], and propose a training strategy that uses only the T1 scans as input data, yet reference masks derived from T1+T2 scans as labels.
 Training stage uses a diverse and large multi-study dataset [5] and includes automated and semi-automated steps for selection of representative scans, quality verification and iterative refinement of the model.

 DLICV segmentation is followed by calculation of voxelwise CSF-tissue density maps (CSF-RAVENS) in a common atlas space [6], and CSF feature extraction for quantifying regional CSF.
 As cortical CSF lacks clear regional boundaries, we propose two alternatives: 1) by transferring a set of pre-defined multi-atlas regions of interest (ROIs) with dense cortical segmentation into CSF-RAVENS space via image morphology, and 2) using ROIs obtained via NNMF, which identifies data-driven components of CSF covariation across subjects [7].
 Validation experiments investigate discrimination power of extracted CSF features in disease and neurodegenerative conditions.